Friday, June 26, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 • CAT7: Over 100 meters

-Consequently, yes, it's safe to count the 10GBASE-T standard as part of Multi-Gig, though technically, both are part of multi-Gigabit.
-But that's only semantics.
+Consequently, yes, it’s safe to count the 10GBASE-T standard as part of Multi-Gig Ethernet, though technically both are part of multi-Gigabit Ethernet.
+But that’s only semantics.

-Assuming your current home is wired for Gigabit -- again, that's CAT5e or higher -- you can easily upgrade it to Multi-Gig via a qualified router, a switch, or both.
+Assuming your current home is wired for Gigabit — again, that’s CAT5e or higher — you can easily upgrade it to Multi-Gig via a qualified hardware (routers or switches).

 Ubiquiti Switch Enterprise 8 PoE is in action